+44 (0) 1600 860341

-Download these local walks as an app! - www.treadandtrottrails.co.uk
+Download local walks as an app! - www.treadandtrottrails.co.uk

-Vanilla Cottage is right on the Usk Valley Walk,and the riverbank sections abound with wildlife.
+Vanilla Cottage is right on the Usk Valley Walk and the new Monmouthshire Way and the riverbank sections abound with wildlife.
 A Nature Reserve is 300 yards from the Cottage and offers great walking with your dog.
-Clytha Park National Trust Car park is a couple of miles from the cottage by lane ( further via the river but a lovely walk) and has waymarked routes.
+Clytha Park National Trust Car park is a couple of miles from the cottage by lane ( further via the winding riverbank but a lovely walk) and has waymarked routes.
 Our favourite pub is on the way back.....